Volunteer at the i.d.e.a. Museum!

 MEET JOE CORSARO

 A retired police officer, Joe Corsaro has been volunteering here at the museum for well over five years.
 In addition to serving as a regular volunteer, Joe is also a current member of the museum’s daVinci Society.
 He says giving back to the City of Mesa is important to him.

 “I chose the i.d.e.a.
 Museum because my wife and I used to bring our grandchildren here.
 It makes me feel like a child again.
 I enjoy seeing the children playing and interacting with their families.
 Time spent with your children is the best time you’ll ever spend in your whole life.”

 MEET JUDY WOOD

-Judy is one of the museum’s fabulous volunteers (and members).
+Judy is one of the museum’s fabulous volunteers.
 She’s provided great service in several areas of the museum – and it’s always with a smile.